Fertility treatment explained

 Ovulation induction (OI)

-Ovulation induction (OI) can be used if a woman is not ovulating or not ovulating regularly.
-It involves taking a hormone medication (tablets or injections) to stimulate ovulation.
-The response to the hormones is monitored with ultrasound and when the time is right, an injection is given to trigger ovulation (the release of the egg).
-Timing intercourse to coincide with ovulation offers the chance of pregnancy.
+OI can be used if a person is not ovulating or not ovulating regularly.
+It involves taking hormone medication (tablets or injections) to stimulate follicle growth (the fluid-filled sacs where eggs develop).
+The response to the hormones can be monitored with ultrasounds and when the time is right, an injection is given to trigger ovulation (the release of the egg).
+Timing intercourse to coincide with ovulation provides the chance of pregnancy.

 In-vitro fertilisation (IVF)

-During IVF, the woman has hormone injections to stimulate her ovaries to produce multiple eggs.
-When the eggs are mature, they are retrieved in an ultrasound-guided procedure under light anaesthetic.
-The eggs and sperm from the male partner or a donor are placed in a culture dish in the laboratory to allow the eggs to hopefully fertilise, so embryos can develop.
-Three to five days later, if embryos have formed, one is placed into the woman's uterus in a procedure called embryo transfer.
-If there is more than one embryo, they can be frozen and used later.
+During your natural menstrual cycle, multiple follicles start growing.
+However, usually only 1 follicle is destined to ovulate and release an egg, as the rest go through cell death (atresia).
+During IVF, hormone injections are used to stimulate the ovaries to help enables multiple follicles to develop and be monitored and result in the multiple eggs being collected.
+When the developing follicles reach a certain size, indicating their potential of containing a mature egg (eggs ready to be fertilised with sperm), they are retrieved in an ultrasound-guided procedure under light anaesthetic.
+The eggs collected are placed with the sperm of your partner, or a donor in a culture dish in the laboratory to allow the eggs to hopefully fertilise, and embryos to develop.
+The embryos are monitored, and development is assessed over a period of time.
+Three to five days later, if suitable, one is placed into the uterus of the woman or person undergoing treatment in a procedure called an embryo transfer.
+If there is more than one embryo, the remaining embryo/s can be frozen and used in future treatment known as a frozen embryo transfer (FET).

 The IVF process: